theonejj/ansible-zfs_on_root/docs/mark_swap_device_as_failed.md

     No partitions detected.
     ```

-    If partitions exits, the partitions must be removed first.
-The output would like something like the following:
+    If partitions exist, the partitions must be removed first.
+The output would be something like the following:

     ```text
     # ./partition_drive_helper.sh -c